kanisterio/kanister/CONTRIBUTING.md

 - The built docs can be viewed and validated visually by opening `/docs/_build/html/index.html`.

 - Push a PR with the changes for review.

-## Submitting issues
-If you find a bug or have a feature request, please submit an issue at https://github.com/kanisterio/kanister/issues

-## Submitting code via Pull Requests
-* We follow the [Github Pull Request Model](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for all contributions.
-* For large bodies of work, we recommend creating an issue and labeling it design outlining the feature that you wish to build, and describing how it will be implemented.
-This gives a chance for review to happen early and ensures no wasted effort occurs.
-* For new features, documentation must be included.
-* Once review has occurred, please rebase your PR down to a single commit.
-This will ensure a nice clean Git history.

 ## Contacting Developers
 Using [Slack](https://join.slack.com/t/kanisterio/shared_invite/enQtNzg2MDc4NzA0ODY4LTU1NDU2NDZhYjk3YmE5MWNlZWMwYzk1NjNjOGQ3NjAyMjcxMTIyNTE1YzZlMzgwYmIwNWFkNjU0NGFlMzNjNTk) is the quickest way to get in touch with developers.